UWrc/UWrc.github.io/docs/tools/r.md

 #### Regular use of this method

-Once you are satisfied with the job settings and configuration of your Rstudio session, you can reuse this method everytime you want to use Rstudio by starting at [<ins>**Step 3: Start the Rstudio Server above.**</ins>](https://hyak.uw.edu/docs/tools/r#step-3-start-the-rstudio-server)
+Once you are satisfied with the job settings and configuration of your Rstudio session, you can reuse this method every time you want to use Rstudio by starting at [<ins>**Step 3: Start the Rstudio Server above.**</ins>](https://hyak.uw.edu/docs/tools/r#step-3-start-the-rstudio-server)

 If you have trouble with this method, please report errors in an email to <ins>**help@uw.edu**</ins> with Hyak in the message.